Fundraiser's running challenge inspired by local heroes

 Archant

-A Doddington man who aims to have jogged 52 miles by June 12 has raised £1,000 for a hospital charity having been inspired by two “local heroes”.
+A Doddington man who is gearing up to run the length of two marathons in one day has raised £1,000 for a hospital charity having been inspired by two “local heroes”.

 James Langley, who is a petty officer in the Royal Navy, is taking on the nationwide 2.6 challenge, but is instead removing the decimal point and doubling it to 52 miles.
 He has set a fundraising target of £2,000.